MrYsLab/pymata4/docs/concurrency.md

 The polling calls are reasonably quick in that the *Command Thread* reads and returns a value from one of the internal data structures and does not interact with the other threads.
-Because the data structures may be accessed by both the *Command Thread* and the *Reporter Thread* a threading lock is used to prevent data corruption.
+Because the data structures may be accessed by both the *Command Thread* and the *Reporter Thread*, a threading lock is used to prevent data corruption.
 As a result, there is some slight overhead to obtain and release the lock.